 After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
-Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
-For that reason the rules require:
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are

-- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers. - Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers. - Drivers to keep hazardous materials shipping papers: - In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.
+Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.

+Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers.

+Drivers to keep hazardous materials shipping papers:

+In a pouch on the driver's door, or

+In clear view within immediate reach while the seat belt is fastened while driving, or

+On the driver's seat when out of the vehicle.